InfoTortuga: The Complete Guide to Turtle Care

 Sea Turtles

-These are the turtles that live on land areas and have strong legs and claws for digging and climbing.
-Some species of land tortoises are the Galápagos Tortoise, the Leopard Tortoise, the Russian Tortoise, the African spurred tortoise, and the box turtle.
+They are the turtles that live in land areas and have strong legs and claws for digging and climbing.
+Some species of land tortoises are the Galápagos tortoise, the Leopard tortoise, the Russian tortoise, the African tortoise and the box turtle.

 Freshwater Turtles

-They are aquatic turtles that live in the freshwater and have round shells and webbed feet.
-Some species of water turtles we mention such as the red-eared turtle, the snake-necked turtle, the river turtle or leprous galápago.
+They are the aquatic turtles that live in the freshwater and have rounded shells and webbed feet.
+Some species of aquatic turtles we mention such as the red-eared slider, the snake-necked turtle, the river turtle or leprous terrapin.

 European pond turtle